Subject fees and other levies

 Textbook and Resource Allowance

-State High does not operate a textbook hire scheme—guardians will need to purchase textbooks and Apps.
-Please refer to the Apps and Resource lists page on the school website:
+State High does not operate a textbook/resource hire scheme—guardians will need to purchase resources and apps.
+Please refer to the Apps and Resource lists on the school's website.

 If there are changes to the allowance, we will inform families in our first school newsletter of each year.